 Our assumptions about the training materials

 The following set of assumptions guide the development of the STAR training materials.
-They have been assessed against the stakeholder perspectives.
+They have been assessed against the stakeholder perspectives:

 STAR training materials will be focused upon EU law.

 Although training materials that included all relevant national legislation were desired by stakeholders, developing 28 version of the training materials is out of scope of the project.